Ethernal-Tech/blade-apex-bridge/docs/json-rpc-api-endpoints/json-rpc-eth.md

 Object - A transaction receipt object, or null when no receipt was found:

-* cumulativeGasUsed : QUANTITY - The total amount of gas used when this transaction was executed in the block.
+* cumulativeGasUsed : QUANTITY - the total amount of gas used when this transaction was executed in the block.
-* logsBloom: DATA, 256 Bytes - Bloom filter for light clients to quickly retrieve related logs.
+* logsBloom: DATA, 256 Bytes - bloom filter for light clients to quickly retrieve related logs.
-* logs: Array - Array of log objects, which this transaction generated.
+* logs: Array - array of log objects, which this transaction generated.
 * transactionHash : DATA, 32 Bytes - hash of the transaction.
 * transactionIndex: QUANTITY - integer of the transactions index position in the block.
 * blockHash: DATA, 32 Bytes - hash of the block where this transaction was in.
 * blockNumber: QUANTITY - block number where this transaction was in.
-* gasUsed : QUANTITY - The amount of gas used by this specific transaction alone.
+* gasUsed : QUANTITY - the amount of gas used by this specific transaction alone.
-* contractAddress : DATA, 20 Bytes - The contract address created, if the transaction was a contract creation, otherwise null.
+* contractAddress : DATA, 20 Bytes - the contract address created, if the transaction was a contract creation, otherwise null.
 * from: DATA, 20 Bytes - address of the sender.
 * to: DATA, 20 Bytes - address of the receiver. null when its a contract creation transaction.
 * type: QUANTITY - transaction type.